CCampJr/CRIkit2/README.md

 pip3 install pyqt5

 ## Known Issues ##

+### Windows 10 with High-Resolution Monitors
+The GUI may appear squashed with small font.
+There is a work-around described at https://github.com/CCampJr/CRIkit2/issues/79

+### PyQt 5.7.*
 There is a bug in PyQt 5.7.* that will prevent SciPlot's tables from showing the individual plot entries (see https://www.riverbankcomputing.com/pipermail/pyqt/2017-January/038483.html).
 Apparently, this will be fixed in 5.7.2.